-$^{^4\}mathrm{We}$ are grateful to John Haltiwanger for emphasizing this point to us.
+5We are grateful to John Haltiwanger for emphasizing this point to us.

 Admittedly this is not a common framework for studying price determination in an aggregate model, but it has a number of distinct advantages.
 First, individual choice problems, in particular the state dependent pricing problem of sellers is very tractable.
 Second, we are able to obtain a full characterization of a stationary rational expectations equilibrium, including a wide variety of shocks to technology, tastes and the money supply.
-Finally, there are no approximations in the quantitative analysis.
+Finally, in contrast to most other papers in this area, there are no approximations in the quantitative analysis.
 Instead the determination of the effects of the various shocks is through the stationary rational expectations equilibrium.
+As we shall see, including nonlinear interactions is an integral part of the analysis.